 2. Answer with your name.

 I know, it’s scary to tell a stranger your name.
 But it’s also the polite and helpful way to answer the phone.
 I always answer unknown calls with “This is Whitney.”
-In my day job, I always appreciate it when I call someone to come in for a job interview or something like that and receive a polite greeting that assures me I’ve dialed the right number.
+In my day job, I always appreciate it when I call someone about their account or invoice and receive a polite greeting that assures me I’ve dialed the right number.

 One other note about cell phone etiquette – if you’re the unfortunate soul who realizes the increasingly loud ringtone disrupting the church service is yours…silence it as quickly as possible.
 If you see by the name on the screen that it might be urgent, quietly walk out of the room and then return the call.
 Please notice I didn’t say “answer in a loud whisper, ‘Hello??
 I can’t talk right now, I’m in church!” 🙂